pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 One last thing: I've found quite after some time spent on the project that some setters *do* need some business logic.

 In the first case, I was confused why navigating back from sub-comments was working erratically, to say the least.
 Turned out, once you get into a sub-comment of any depth, a data fetch is made by the corresponding Component which allows us to get the freshet comments, which is a good thing on many really hot stories.
 And, since I don't want to fetch too much, this lead to my issue when navigating back from a sub-comment.
-This is due to the same Component displaying a comment a any level, in order to not duplicate code and this proved sometimes really tricky to deal with, including in this case.
-So I was erasing comments.
+This is due to the same Component displaying a comment at any level, in order to not duplicate code and this proved sometimes really tricky to deal with, including in this case.
+I was erasing parent comments.
 The solution was to merge incoming sub-comments within the existing cached comments.
 Seems obvious in retrospect.

 The second case, I've encountered more or less randomly on some rare stories posted.
 The bug I was encountering was that the number of comments at the top level displayed looked correct, but once you navigated to one of the comments it could not be displayed due to it missing from our cache.
 After investigation, there was apparently a mismatch between the IDs of the descendants I was initially fetching and the comments I could actually fetch.
 It's probably an issue on my end, which was fixed by just enforcing data coherency, before updating the comments cache from any depth.
 The issue has not reappeared for now.